sgoeschl/gatling-blueprint-project/README.md

 simulation.duration=600
 ```

-would fire up 10 virtual users within 10 seconds and run as fast as possible for 600 seconds
+would fire up 10 virtual users within 10 seconds and run as fast as possible for 600 seconds-

+Please note that this tests requires a running Elastic cluster.

 ## 7. Tips And Tricks